brittlewis12/witness-budgets/witness-budgets.md

 Please reach out through the communities mentioned in Appendix B.3, or engage with the formal methods and AI safety communities working on these problems.

-**The question is no longer "is this worth doing?" but "what do the measurements show?"**
+**The question is no longer whether this approach has merit, but rather what empirical evidence reveals about its efficacy.**

-Let's find out.
+The validation program outlined in this document will provide those answers.